formabble/releases/docs/docs/shards/shards/String/Join.md

 </div>

-Concatenates all the elements of a string sequence, using the specified separator between each element.
+This shard concatenates all the elements of a string sequence, using the specified separator between each element.

 ## Examples